 According to the U.S. National Highway Traffic Safety Administration (NHTSA), motocyclist deaths occurred 28 times more frequently than fatalities in other vehicles, based on 2016 fatal crash data.
 To keep motorcyclists safe, the National Safety Council, Nebraska encourages all motorcycle riders to complete a safety training course.

-Riding a motorcycle requires physical and mental attentiveness.
+The National Safety Council, Nebraska has partnered with the Sarpy County Safety Program to offer Motorcycle Rider Education.
 Motorcycle safety training courses through the Sarpy County Safety Program utilizes the Motorcycle Safety Foundation's curriculum based on years of scientific and field experience.

 When motorcycles and other vehicles collide, according to NHTSA it is usually the other driver who has violated the motorcyclist's right of way.
 Drivers need to focus on the road and motorcyclists need to be educated on how to react if that should happen.